wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/custom-branding.rst

 .. thumbnail:: /images/kibana-app/features/white-labeling/custom-branding-settings.jpg
    :align: center
-   :width: 70%
+   :width: 80%

-Once you are done with setting your custom logo images, you can find them saved in ``/usr/share/wazuh-dashboard/plugins/wazuh/public/assets/custom/images/``.
+Once you are done setting your custom logo images, you can find them saved in ``/usr/share/wazuh-dashboard/plugins/wazuh/public/assets/custom/images/``.

 Custom branding of the PDF reports
 ----------------------------------

-To customize the branding of the PDF reports, set up the following properties.
+To customize the PDF reports, click on the `App main logo` and go to **Settings** > **Configuration**.
+Under the **Custom branding** section, set up the following properties:

 -  ``customization.reports.logo``.
 This property sets the `PDF reports logo` image.
-It the  has a size limit of 1 MB.
+It has a size limit of 1 MB.
 It's printed in the top left corner of the PDF reports.
 Recommended size: 190 pixels width, 40 pixels height.
 See #1 in the image below.

 -  ``customization.reports.footer``.
 This property sets the `Reports footer` text block.
 It has a size limit of 2 lines of 50 characters each.
 It's printed in the bottom left corner of the PDF reports.
 See #2 in the image below.